trantienduat/MLOps/docs/COMMANDS.md

 python --version

 # Check if in virtual environment
-which python                     # Should show path to venv
+which python                     # Should show path to .venv

 # List installed packages
 pip list